How Investment Works In Mars vs. Venus

 A 2016 survey conducted by recruiting group, Hays, revealed 28% of 11,500 Malaysian women believe they will feel successful upon landing senior roles, such as managing director or chief executive officer.
 However, respondents of other countries were recorded with a lower chance of feeling as such, with 17% in Japan, followed by China (14%), Singapore (12%), UK and Australia (both 11%).

 Regardless, men still continue to thrive in Malaysian workplaces as 89% of the survey respondents stated males sat in most senior roles, while 59% revealed their line managers were also predominately men.

 Christine Schmid of Credit Suisse believes that women gravitate to where there are other women which could further explain the figures above.

 The inequality is glaring but the barrier appears to be eroding.
 In Malaysia, the number of female professionals who are actively contributing to the development of Islamic finance is growing.
-An article published by Free Malaysia Today states that a list in the February issue of ISFIRE, a quarterly magazine published by the London-based Edbiz Consulting Ltd, revealed that 15 out 20 top women in Islamic finance are Malaysians.
+An article published by Executive Chairman of Cambridge IF Analytica, Dr Humayon Dar, listed five out of the top 10 women in Islamic banking and finance were Malaysians.